 In winter much of the region above 2500m can be snow-covered and hiking in these areas could require the use of crampons and ice axes.
 High winds and precipitation in whatever form may preclude some routes and this will be discussed before you set out or can be modified at any time with the advice of your guide.

 We will maintain our programme of trekking during the holy month of Ramadan but we would ask you to respect your team by allowing them the courtesy of eating an early breakfast (before sunrise) and to avoid, where possible, drinking, smoking and snacking immediately in front of them during the day – they will of course prepare the usual lunch though as part of their duties.
-There is no need to consider this as a major factor in preparing your holiday plans but the month of Ramadan is scheduled for May 26th– June 25th in 2017 if you would prefer to avoid these dates.
+There is no need to consider this as a major factor in preparing your holiday plans but please check the current calendar if you would prefer to avoid these dates.

 Maps for Trekking